TheScientificTeen/Techstormers/README.md

 * *Could you list some more ideas you plan to implement in your project?*

-we have implemented a few more ideas into our project such as:
+We have implemented a few more ideas into our project such as:
 1. We've added a home page.
 2. Live covid 19 data in the home page.
 3. We've added an interactive map whihc allows the user to select the area and the time slot.